Keep Active, Stay Healthy & Improve Physical Literacy

 Live 5-2-1-0 Playboxes offer parents and caregivers new ideas on how to play with their kids supplying the necessary games and sports equipment and providing unlimited access and opportunity for families to get outdoors and engage with other families through active play.
 Playboxes help to enhance environments and remove some of the barriers to access for active outdoor play, as well as foster social connectedness.
 Check out the Live 5-2-1-0 web page for more information and where to find Playboxes in Richmond.

 Physical Literacy Street Team

-For questions and inquiries on the City of Richmond's physical literacy initiatives, email: firstname.lastname@example.org
+Email email@example.com for questions and inquiries about the City of Richmond's physical literacy initiatives.

 Need more information or just want to learn more about Physical Literacy?
 Check out the list of informative links below.